COMMUNICATIONS INTERNSHIP FOR thOSE interested in human rights, migration, refugees, AND integration

 - The ability to work well under pressure and meet deadlines

-- Openness to learning and growing within the internship experience
+- Openness to learning and growing within the volunteer experience

-- Skills in Photoshop (and/or other editing programmes) is a plus – but not required
+- Skills in CANVA and photography is a plus – but not required

 - Minimum availability for three months